Due to the possible security vulnerabilities inherent to how iframes work, Hotjar's Heatmaps cannot track iframes within your pages.

 - Third-party payment processors.

 - Embedded apps or pages you might have created.

 Unfortunately, this means that any of these that are embedded as iframes cannot be tracked, and may not show in your Heatmaps.

 There's one exception to this: if you have the ability to edit the HTML of your iframe, then you can place the Hotjar tracking code inside the iframe, instead of the parent page.
 This does mean you can only track one or the other, not both.

 How an iframe will appear in your Heatmap depends a little on how the iframe works.
 If it's a static page, then you'll see the iframe appear in your Heatmap, though you will not see clicks against the iframe.
 You will see mouse over events, as these are tracked against the parent page.

 How to create a Heatmap for a page within an iframe

-Install the tracking code on the source page of the iframe
+Install the tracking code into <head> element of the page within the iframe.

 This is the URL of iframe page itself, not the page the iframe element is present on.